Clean Fuels Program: Overview

 Why is carbon intensity so important?

-- If the fuel has a carbon intensity value approved by the California Air Resources Board, the business can adjust GREET for the difference in the transportation distance to Oregon and submit it to DEQ.
+- If the fuel has a carbon intensity value approved by the California Air Resources Board, the business can adjust GREET for the difference in the transportation distance to Oregon and submit it to the DEQ

-- If the fuel does not have an approved carbon intensity value from CARB, then the business must apply for a carbon intensity value from DEQ.
+- If the fuel does not have an approved carbon intensity value from CARB, then the business must apply for a carbon intensity value from the DEQ

-- There are also some temporary carbon intensity values that can be used for up to two quarters, until DEQ can approve an individual carbon intensity value.
+- There are also some temporary carbon intensity values that can be used for up to two quarters until the DEQ can approve an individual carbon intensity value

 Clean Fuels Program: FAQs

-- Who Generates LCFS Credits and Deficits?
-Regulated parties of the CFP include importers of gasoline, diesel, ethanol and biodiesel.
-An importer is classified as the entity that has ownership title to a transportation fuel from outside of Oregon at the time it is brought into the state, and businesses that produce ethanol and biodiesel in Oregon are also regulated parties.
+- Who generates LCFS credits and deficits?
+Regulated parties of the CFP include importers of gasoline, diesel, ethanol, and biodiesel.
+An importer is classified as an entity that has ownership title to a transportation fuel from outside of Oregon at the time it is brought into the state.
+Likewise, businesses that produce ethanol and biodiesel in Oregon are also considered regulated parties.
 Small importers are businesses that import less than 500,000 gallons of transportation fuel per year and do not have to comply with the CFP but may still submit a report.

-- What happens if RPs generate deficits?
-RPs that have generated deficits and not enough credits themselves must then find credits to buy and satisfy their required obligation per the CFP.
-Alternative fuel producers, that typically generate more LCFS credits than needed, sell their credits to RPs using the CFP Online System, which is a DEQ-administered platform.
+- What happens if regulated parties generate deficits?
+Regulated parties that have generated deficits and not enough credits themselves must then find credits to buy and satisfy their required obligation per the CFP.
+Alternative fuel producers, who typically generate more LCFS credits than needed, sell their credits to regulated parties using the CFP online system, which is a DEQ-administered platform.